Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Introduction

 \section{Introduction}

 With the introduction of commodity RGB-D sensors (e.g., Microsoft Kinect, Intel RealSense, etc.), remarkable progress has been made in reconstruction and tracking to construct 3D models of real-world environments \cite{newcombe2011kinectfusion,whelan2015elasticfusion,choi2015robust,niessner2013real,dai2017bundlefusion}.
-This has enabled construction of large-scale datasets of real-world 3D scanned environments \cite{dai2017scannet,Matterport3D}, enabling significant advances in 3D semantic segmentation \cite{dai20183dmv,graham20183dsemantic,choy20194d} and 3D semantic instance segmentation \cite{hou20193dsis,engelmann20203d,han2020occuseg}.
-Such 3D object recognition is very promising, but recognition at the level of objects remains limited for many higher-level scene understanding and in particular lacks the finer-grained knowledge required for interacting with and manipulating objects (e.g., a table surface can afford support for other objects, but not the table legs).
+This has enabled construction of large-scale datasets of real-world 3D scanned environments \cite{dai2017scannet,Matterport3D}, enabling significant advances in 3D semantic segmentation \cite{dai20183dmv,graham20183dsemantic,choy20194d}, 3D semantic instance segmentation \cite{hou20193dsis,engelmann20203d,han2020occuseg}, and even part-level understanding of scenes~\cite{bokhovkin2021towards}.
+The achieved 3D object recognition has shown impressive advances, but methods focus on independent predictions per object in single forward passes, resulting in semantic predictions that are inconsistent between repeated objects in a scene, and/or geometric predictions that do not precisely match input observed geometry.

-Simultaneously, significant work has been done towards part segmentation on 3D shapes, where synthetic datasets are available with part annotations for supervision \cite{mo2019partnet}.
-Recently, Bokhovkin et al.~\cite{bokhovkin2021towards} proposed to bridge two tasks together to predict part decompositions of objects in real-world 3D scenes, leveraging part information from synthetic CAD models aligned to real-world scanned scenes \cite{avetisyan2019scan2cad,shapenet2015,dai2017scannet}.
-This made an important step towards part-based understanding in 3D scenes, but remained limited on resolution due to a dense volumetric representation, relied heavily on synthetic priors that did not match precisely to real observations, and made independent predictions for each object without considering common object similarities in scenes.
+Simultaneously, recent advances in representing 3D shapes as continuous implicit functions represented with coordinate field MLPs have shown high-fidelity shape reconstruction \cite{park2019deepsdf, chibane2020ifnet, chen2019imnet, sitzmann2019siren, chibane2020ndf}.
+Such methods have focused on object-level reconstructions, whereas part-based understanding is fundamental to many higher-level scene understanding tasks (e.g., interactions often occur with object parts -- sitting on the seat of a couch, opening a door with a handle, etc.).